-Below find links to my most recent narrowband work.
+Below find links to a few showcase narrowband images.

 The image above (click the thumbnail) consists of about 24 minutes H-alpha plus about 42 minutes of OIII from the back yard, April, 2011.
 FSQ-85 telescope and ST-8300 camera.
 I blended the O3 into Blue at 100%, into green at 50%, H-alpha into luminance and red, and then tried a few things in Photoshop!
 H-alpha image is shown below.